- Fee assured

 I was the Clinical Director of Women’s Heath at the Lancashire Teaching Hospitals NHS Foundation Trust from 1st May 2005 until 31 December 2010.

 I was the clinical lead for fertility services at the Lancashire Teaching Hospitals NHS Foundation Trust.
 In addition I have extensive experience in general obstetrics and gynaecology, menstrual disorders and primary surgical treatment for pelvic floor prolapse.
 I also have an interest in various aspects of endocrinological gynaecology.

 I was involved in the teaching and examinations of medical students of the University of Manchester.

 I am a fellow of Royal College of Obstetrician & Gynaecologists, a member Royal College of General Practitioners, British Fertility Society, British Medical Association and Preston Medico-ethical Society.

 Areas of interest

-Laparoscopic procedures ('keyhole surgery'); Fertility / infertility and assisted conception; Reproductive medicine; Pelvic disorders including gynaecological pain; Pelvic floor surgery (Primary repair); Urinary tract disorders; Benign gynaecology; Menstrual disorders (menorrhagia); Incontinence (urine) and primary surgery for stress urinary incontinence; Surgery for heavy periods including MiniTouch endometrial ablation, NovaSure endometrial ablation and hysterectomy; abdominal pain
+Laparoscopic procedures ('keyhole surgery'); Fertility / infertility and assisted conception; Reproductive medicine; Pelvic disorders including gynaecological pain; Pelvic floor surgery (Primary repair); Urinary tract disorders; Benign gynaecology; Menstrual disorders (menorrhagia); Surgery for heavy periods including MiniTouch endometrial ablation, NovaSure endometrial ablation and hysterectomy; abdominal pain